24 Failed Fast-Food Chains That Are Gone Forever

-Chi-Chi’s Mexican Restaurant expanded rapidly after first opening in Minneapolis in 1975, and two decades later had 210 locations across the United States.
+Chi-Chi's Mexican Restaurant expanded rapidly after the first opening in Minneapolis in 1975, and two decades later the chain had 210 locations across the United States.
 However, the once-thriving chain was no match for a series of poor financial decisions and a hepatitis-A outbreak that sickened hundreds in 2003.
-Though there are no U.S. outposts of Chi-Chi’s left, a dozen still exist across Europe.
+Though there are no U.S. outposts of Chi-Chi's left, a dozen still exist across Europe.

 Chooks Fresh & Tasty

-Founded in 1991, Chooks Fresh & Tasty was a Western Australian fast food chain that specialized in barbecued and fried chicken.
-At one point there were 34 locations Down Under, but in 2010, the remaining Chooks locations were rebranded as Chicken Treat — another Australian fast food chain.
+Founded in 1991, Chooks Fresh & Tasty was a Western Australian fast-food chain that specialized in barbecued and fried chicken.
+At one point there were 34 locations Down Under, but in 2010, the remaining Chooks locations were rebranded as Chicken Treat, another Australian fast-food chain.

 Howard Johnson revolutionized dinning when he launched his eponymous chain in the 1920s.
-At one point, Howard Johnson’s was the largest restaurant chain in the country, but the business model of serving pre-made high-quality food in traditional dining rooms lost popularity when eateries such as McDonald’s burst on the scene.
-The last Howard Johnson’s restaurant, located in Lake George, New York, closed last year.
+At one point, Howard Johnson's was the largest restaurant chain in the country, but the business model of serving pre-made high-quality food in traditional dining rooms lost popularity when eateries such as McDonald's burst on the scene.

 Doggie Diner was a small fast food restaurant chain serving hot dogs and hamburgers in San Francisco and Oakland, California.
 The canine-inspired restaurants operated from 1948 to 1986, and at one time there were 30 locations around the San Francisco Bay Area.
 Still, not even a cute mascot could keep the chain afloat, and it shut down in 1986 after unsuccessfully trying to compete with the likes of Burger King and McDonald's.

-Henry’s Hamburgers was founded as a drive-in in Chicago in 1954, and the chain was known for its hamburgers, French fries, and milkshakes.
-By 1956 there were thirty-five Henry’s Hamburgers locations in the Chicago area, and by the early 1960s, the chain outnumbered some of the industry’s current giants, such as McDonald’s.
-Unfortunately, things took a turn for the worse in the mid-1970s, and today only one Henry’s Hamburgers is still standing in Michigan.
+Henry's Hamburgers was founded as a drive-in in Chicago in 1954, and the chain was known for its hamburgers, French fries, and milkshakes.
+By 1956, there were 35 Henry's Hamburgers locations in the Chicago area, and by the early 1960s, the chain outnumbered some of the industry's current giants, such as McDonald's.
+Unfortunately, things took a turn for the worse in the mid-1970s, and today only one Henry's Hamburgers is still standing in Michigan.

 Six years after White Castle was founded in Wichita, the first Little Tavern opened on the East Coast.
-Similar to White Castle, the restaurants sold hamburgers and featured block construction and a castle design.
+Similar to White Castle, the restaurants sold hamburgers and featured block construction and castle-inspired design.
 Though there were once upwards of 40 Little Tavern locations operating in and around Baltimore, Arlington, and Washington, D.C., the last Little Tavern closed in 2008.

 In 1957, the first Burger Chef opened in Indianapolis.
 Thanks to a patented flame broiler that could pump out burgers at a rate of 800 per hour, success and expansion quickly followed.
 By 1972 there were 1,200 Burger Chef locations, but despite pioneering the concept of selling a child-oriented meal of a small burger, fries, drink, dessert, and small toy six years prior to the debut of the Happy Meal, overexpansion eventually did the company in and it was toast by 1981.

-Miami-based Lum’s was known for its hot dogs steamed in beer, but not even a fast food item as tasty and unhealthy as that was enough to sustain the business, especially after the company that owned Lum’s purchased Caesar’s Palace in Las Vegas for $60 million in 1969.
-After changing hands several times, Lum’s filed for bankruptcy and closed for good in 1983.
+Miami-based Lum's was known for its hot dogs steamed in beer, but not even a fast-food item as tasty and unhealthy as that was enough to sustain the business, especially after the company that owned Lum's purchased Caesar's Palace in Las Vegas for $60 million in 1969.
+After changing hands several times, Lum's filed for bankruptcy and closed for good in 1983.

 Kenny Rogers Roasters

 Kenny Rogers Roasters was launched by singer Kenny Rogers in 1991 along with KFC mogul John Y. Brown.
-The chain that specialized in rotisserie chicken soon expanded to 425 locations, but even Rogers fame wasn’t enough to keep it solvent.
-It went bankrupt in 1998 after being bought by Nathan’s, but more than 100 locations remain in Asia.
+The chain that specialized in rotisserie chicken soon expanded to 425 locations, but even Rogers' fame wasn't enough to keep it solvent.
+It went bankrupt in 1998 after being bought by Nathan's, but more than 100 locations remain in Asia.

 Pizza Haven was a pizza restaurant chain that operated in Australia and New Zealand for a little over two decades.
-It was founded in 1984 by four brothers — Evan, Louis, Bill, and Gabriel Christou.
-The quartet started Pizza Haven with help from a $24,000 mortgage on their parents’ home and were all active in running the business until it was incrementally sold to both Domino’s Pizza and Pizza Hut beginning in 2006.
+It was founded in 1984 by four brothers: Evan, Louis, Bill, and Gabriel Christou.
+The quartet started Pizza Haven with help from a $24,000 mortgage on their parents' home and were all active in running the business until it was incrementally sold to both Domino's Pizza and Pizza Hut beginning in 2006.

 Pup 'n' Taco